 The project site is not located within a designated wildlife corridor or linkage.
 The project area was evaluated for its function as a wildlife corridor that species use to move between wildlife habitat zones.
-The project site is fenced and consists of flat land characterized by ruderal habitat that appears to be continually disturbed for weed abatement purposes.
-Further, the project site is surrounded by urban development such as busy roads, residential uses, and commercial uses to the north, west, and south.
-The vacant land to the east is also bordered by urban development east.
-The ephemeral stream onsite is non-continuous and the associated willow scrub habitat is sparse and patchy.
+The project site consists of flat, disturbed land characterized by disturbed/developed and ruderal areas.
+Further, the project site is surrounded by urban development such as busy roads, residential uses and commercial uses to north, east, and south.
+The vacant land to the west is also bordered by urban development.
+The ephemeral stream onsite is non-continuous.
 No wildlife movement corridors were found to be present on the project site.